-FEMA Auctioned Off 34K Nearly Expired Meals That Went Unused During Puerto Rico Hurricane Recovery
+FEMA Auctioned Off 34,000 Nearly Expired Meals That Went Unused During Puerto Rico Hurricane Recovery

-The Federal Emergency Management Agency this week auctioned off 34,496 unused meal kits that had been intended for victims of Hurricane Maria in Puerto Rico but were never distributed.
+The Federal Emergency Management Agency this week auctioned off 34,496 unused meal kits that had been intended for victims of Hurricane Maria in Puerto Rico, but were never distributed.

-The agency faced criticism for its slow and inefficient response to the natural disaster, which left tends of thousands of people without power for several months and cut off large portions of the population from essentials like food, water, and medicine.
-As NBC News reported, the agency was left with tens of thousands of ready-to-eat meals that were never distributed, and they were auctioned this week as they neared the expiration date.
+The agency faced criticism for its slow and inefficient response to the natural disaster, which left tens of thousands of people without power for several months and cut off large portions of the population from essentials like food, water, and medicine.
+As NBC News reported, the agency was left with tens of thousands of ready-to-eat meals that were never distributed, and they were auctioned off this week as they neared the expiration date.

 As the report noted, the Puerto Rico government determined that the meals were no longer needed during the recovery, and FEMA stopped distributing them.
 They had been stored in a warehouse for several months, and the expiration dates were quickly approaching.